LeBron James: Entertainment

 James and comedian Jimmy Kimmel co-hosted the 2007 ESPY Awards.
 In other comedic pursuits, he hosted the 33rd-season premiere of Saturday Night Live.
-He has also tried his hand at acting, appearing in a cameo role on the HBO series Entourage.
+James has also tried his hand at acting, appearing in a cameo role on the HBO series Entourage.
 In 2015, he played himself in the Judd Apatow film Trainwreck, receiving positive reviews for his performance.
-That same year, James's digital video company Uninterrupted raised $15.8 million from Warner Bros.
+That same year, James' digital video company Uninterrupted raised $15.8 million from Warner Bros.
 Entertainment and Turner Sports to help expand the company's efforts to bring athlete-created content to fans.
 It is hosted on Bleacher Report and is used by several other athletes including Tampa Bay Buccaneers tight end Rob Gronkowski and cornerback Richard Sherman.

-James and his business partner Maverick Carter own production company SpringHill Entertainment, whose first work was the Lions Gate documentary More Than a Game, which was released in 2009 and chronicled James's high school years.
+James and his business partner Maverick Carter own production company SpringHill Entertainment, whose first work was the Lions Gate documentary More Than a Game, which was released in 2009 and chronicled James' high school years.
 Series produced by SpringHill include the NBC game show The Wall, the Disney XD sports documentary show Becoming, the Starz sitcom Survivor's Remorse, and the animated web series The LeBrons.
 In 2016, CNBC aired an unscripted series hosted by James called Cleveland Hustles, where four up-and-coming Northern Ohio entrepreneurs will be financed on the condition of revitalizing a neighborhood in Cleveland.
 In the 2017 Toronto International Film Festival, a 60-minute Vince Carter documentary entitled The Carter Effect was executive produced by James and Maverick Carter along with rapper Drake and Future the Prince.
-In February 2018, it was announced that James's production company will produce a new film in the House Party series with James expected to make a cameo.
+In February 2018, it was announced that James' production company will produce a new film in the House Party series with James expected to make a cameo.
 Later that month, Fox News host Laura Ingraham told James to "shut up and dribble" as a response to his political agendas.
 This largely contributed to James creating a documentary film series looking at the changing role of athletes in the current political and cultural climate, aptly named, Shut Up and Dribble on Showtime.
 James partnered with Arnold Schwarzenegger in 2018 to found Ladder, a company that developed nutritional supplements to help athletes with severe cramps after dealing with that issue during the 2014 Finals.